Module 2: Installation

 1. Visit nodejs.org in your web browser

-3. The installer file will download automatically to your Downloads folder (takes 30-60 seconds)
+3. The installer downloads to your Downloads folder (30-60 seconds)

-6. Follow the installation wizard — keep clicking "Next" until you see "Install", then click it
+5. Follow the wizard — keep clicking "Next" then "Install"

 Step 3: Install Claude Code